Amoxicillin

 In most situations, if you forget a dose:

-• Give the dose as soon as you remember, then go back to the usual schedule.
+• Give it as soon as you remember, and then go back to the usual schedule.

-• Give the next dose at the normal time.
+• Give the next dose at the regular time.

 If you are not sure what to do, call your veterinary clinic.
 Do not give two doses at once and do not give extra doses.